 This Process is the same as described above under the heading ‘Water Lilies’ but again, remember to place your planted baskets out at the required water depth for each variety.
 When planting into baskets, the depth is measured from the top of the basket to the water surface.

 With the exception of the Oxygenating plant Ceratophyllum Demersum (Hornwort) and a few free floating varieties, all other submerged and oxygenating plants should be planted at their required depths.
 Planting instructions are much the same as for Marginal plants above except for bunched oxygenators which should be planted with one third of the led weighted end below the soil level.
 The process of planting out for these particular Aquatic plants is slightly more complicated, if you don’t have long arms, you may need a friendly neighbour that does as the required water depth will need to be a lot deeper than that of your Marginal plants.

 Indoor Water gardening

 The rules and guidelines for indoor water gardening are all repeated in the paragraphs above.
-With so many people nowadays having conservatories, indoor water gardening is becoming ever more popular, as it gives the opportunity to grow beautiful Tropical Water Lilies and or Lotus plants as well as many other exotic tropical plants, which are certainly not frost hardy and would certainly perish if exposed to cold temperatures.
+With so many people nowadays having conservatories, indoor water gardening is becoming ever more popular, as it gives the opportunity to grow beautiful Tropical Water Lilies as well as many other exotic tropical plants, which are certainly not frost hardy and would certainly perish if exposed to cold temperatures.